onlyquake/xonotic-wiki/Trouble-in-Terrorist-Town.md

 - Invalid kill on site​

-1. kill on site on a Skin.​
+1. Kill on site on a Skin.​

-2. kill on site on a Weapon.​
+2. Kill on site on a Weapon.​

-3. kill on site on a Location.​
+3. Kill on site on a Location.​

 4. Not following Innocents orders.​